Rostiger/Zyklus/README.md

 # Zyklus
-Zyklus is a self-hosted, minimal fertility tracking app that keeps you in control of your data.
+Zyklus is an offline, minimal fertility tracking app that keeps you in control of your data.
 It offers an overview of the current cycle phase and (estimated) fertility.

 ## Use this at your own risk!